keeks-mtl/go-tennis/README.md

     - Start Time
     - Price
 - The user then has a button which allows them to put that lesson in their bag.
-- If the user is a superuser there is also the ability to edit or delete the lesson.
+- If the user is a staff member there is also the ability to edit or delete the lesson.
 - If the user clicks the book lesson button, the lesson is added to the users bag.
 - A toast then appears in the top right hand corner that lets them know they've booked a lesson on that date and shows the other things the user has in their bag.